martino449/Ita.Py/README.md

-# M-interpreter
+# M-compiler
-This interpreter transform .M files in functioning .py programs
+This compiler transform .M files in functioning .py programs